Skip to main content

 1. The script will retrieve the IPs of the load balancer via the AWS CLI and return the required config change.

-2. As the script suggests, copy the statement between the placeholders to edit the CoreDNS configmap in cluster 0 and cluster 1, depending on the placeholder.
+2. The script prints the kubectl edit commands to change the DNS settings of each cluster inline.
+Copy the statement between the placeholders to edit the CoreDNS configmap in cluster 0 and cluster 1, depending on the placeholder.

 Example output